GNUgamer/chat-bash-multiple-clients/README.md

+ncat needs to be installed on the server node and it needs to support the "--broker" flag.

-Run this clientscript together with ncat and the "--broker" flag.
-Then just start the clientscript from the nodes that is gonna participate in the conversation and communicate!
+Run ncat with the "--broker" flag on the server node, specify port number.

+Then just start the clientscript from the client nodes and communicate